Lightning-Universe/lightning-flash/docs/source/reference/image_classification.rst

             ...

-Now all we need is three lines of code to build to train our task!
+Now all we need is three lines of code to build and train our task!

 .. code-block:: python